-- 3.3.8 The reporting month (January 2007) was the Month thirteen of the construction programme.
-As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring survey were Site B2 and Site C (impact sites on the eastern Kau Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required in this survey.
-The coral transplantation, which should be conducted prior to the commencement of dredging works according to the EM&A manual, were conducted in November 2006 due to the possible commissioning of the desalination plant in the coming dry season 2007 to supply water for turf establishment for the third golf course.
-The first quarterly monitoring on transplanted corals on the bedrock at Site D2 (see Figure 3.5) was performed in December 2006.
-89 natural corals were transplanted and each was assigned with a number.
-These corals would be monitored quarterly for a year after transplantation. - 3.3.9 The schedule for the impact sites on the eastern Kau Sai Chau Island during construction would be monthly in the first three months of the construction programme, and if no exceedance was recorded then quarterly till the end of the construction.
+- 3.3.8 As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring programme were Site B2 and Site C (impact sites on the eastern Kau Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required yet. - 3.3.9 Transplantation for the natural corals at Site D2 was originally planned to be conducted one month before dredging works.
+Although the commencement date for the dredging works has yet to be confirmed, the transplantation works were conducted in November 2006.
+The transplanted corals were also monitored quarterly for one year from December 2006.
+The baseline conditions of the transplanted corals had been recorded during the transplantation and would be checked during the follow-up monitoring.
+The third quarterly coral monitoring will be scheduled in June 2007. - 3.3.10 The schedule for the impact sites on the eastern Kau Sai Chau Island during construction would be monthly in the first three months of the construction programme, and if no exceedance was recorded then quarterly till the end of the construction.
 As coral damage incident was reported in Month Three of the construction programme, AFCD requested the monthly monitoring should be extended to cover another three months (April, May and June 2006).
-No exceedence was recorded during the extended three-month period and the schedule was changed to quarterly. - 3.3.10 During the weekly site inspection, ET also monitored and audited the implementation of the recommended mitigation measures for terrestrial and marine ecology.
+No exceedence was recorded during the extended three-month period and the schedule was changed to quarterly until the end of the construction phase. - 3.3.11 During the weekly site inspection, ET also monitored and audited the implementation of the recommended mitigation measures for terrestrial and marine ecology.
 Monitoring locations for ecology are shown in Figures 3.3 3.5.
 The monitoring programme for the reporting period is shown in Annex B.